In order to get design and logo printed right, you have to let the manufacturer know exactly what you want for imprints.

 If you have a visual, or at least a low resolution picture, it will do.
 The design has to be traced by hand before it is ready to go.

-Tshirtprint2u specialized in custom t shirt printing, uniform, jacket, sweatshirt, hoodie and promotional merchandise solution company located in Kuala Lumpur and Ipoh, Malaysia.
+Tshirtprint2u specialized in custom t shirt printing, corporate uniform, corporate jacket, sweatshirt, hoodie and promotional merchandise solution company located in Kuala Lumpur and Ipoh, Malaysia.

-Our team have great experience with silk screen printing, heat transfer printing, embroidery services and sublimation that guarantees the best value, which is a combination of high quality products and competitive prices to fit your needs.
+Our team have great experience with silk screen printing, heat transfer printing and embroidery services that guarantees the best value, which is a combination of high quality products and competitive prices to fit your needs.